-Cousin Robert Coldiron McCoun (1928-2019),

-Glenn McCoun's son, said that Ethel would

-come visit her mother and sisters in Campton

-and he would hear her gripe, gripe, gripe about

-Leona.
-Robert was convinced that Leona was

-simply a normal young person, wanting to have

-fun, but due to extreme religiosity, Ethel viewed

-her older daughter as a lost soul.
+Cousin Robert Coldiron McCoun (1928-2019), Glenn McCoun's son, said that Ethel would come down from Louisville to visit her mother and sisters in Wolfe County.
+He would hear her gripe, gripe, gripe about Leona.
+Robert was convinced that Leona was simply a normal young person, wanting to have fun, but due to her extreme views of what was proper behavior, Ethel viewed her older daughter as a lost soul.